Reality check neutrino concept

 6. A neutrino can have left or right spin

 That variance is discussed under 1.
 The properties of the electromagnetic manifestations of the neutrino reflect the interference history of the neutrino entity.
-Measuring properties of the neutrino under lab conditions is difficult, due to lack of interference of neutrinos with other particles and constructs.
+Measuring the properties of the neutrino under lab conditions is difficult due to the lack of observable interference of neutrinos with other particles and constructs.

 Following The Dutch Paradigm, that is a misconception.
 The ½ spin behavior of Fermions is neutrino ½ spin behavior.
 Therefore, interference of a neutrino and a photon is assumed to be possible, as will be explained further on with forming the construct electron.

-The numerical values of the physical properties for a neutrino are approximations but useable for making an order of magnitude calculations.
+The numerical values of the physical properties of a neutrino are approximations but are useable for making order-of-magnitude calculations.
 These calculations are in a separate section.

-At first glance, there are no compelling discrepancies in what we know and can measure regarding neutrinos compared with the model as described in The Dutch Paradigm.
+At first glance, there are no significant discrepancies in our knowledge and measurements of neutrinos compared to the model described in The Dutch Paradigm.